How to Setup MongoDB Text Search with Node.js

 "content" : {

-<p>Looks like http://embed.ly/ is greate site, if I want to create something with URL.
-It'll get the short version of the url's detail.
-I have thought about imprement these kind of stuff, but since somebody already create this, why not just use it. </p>
+"brief" : "Looks like http://embed.ly/ is a great site if I want to create something with a URL.
+It'll get the short version of the URL's detail.",

 "extended" : ""